SwissBorg/lithium/README.md

 that do not overlap.

 # License
-The SwissBorg Split-Brain Resolver is Open Source and available under the Apache 2 License.
+Lithium is Open Source and available under the Apache 2 License.